ANIM 103, 3D Art I, 3 Units

 CINE 335, Cinema-TV Production II, 5 Units

-This intermediate-level course in cinema-TV production emphasizes product and process.
+This intermediate-level course emphasizes product and process.
 Students learn the distinct roles of writing, producing, directing, cinematography, editing, and sound through a story-centered, collaborative, and iterative process.

 Special Fee Applies